maquedexiju/AutoComment/README.md

 ]
 ```

-#### Describe the relationship between the descriptive table information in the component library
+#### Describe the Relationship Between the Descriptive Table Information in the Component Library
 Need to increase in the conditions section of lexicon1: `'lexicon2': 'lexicon1VSlexicon2'`
 At the same time in the conditions section lexicon2 increase: `'lexicon1': 'lexicon1VSlexicon2'`